Dreaming (Blondie song): Release

 The song was released on September 14, 1979 as the first single from Eat to the Beat.
 While the US release of the single had "Living in the Real World" as the B-side, the British version used "Sound-A-Sleep" instead.
 Both of those songs likewise feature on Eat to the Beat.
 A music video was produced to promote the single featuring Debbie Harry wearing a solid blue unitard and matching sheer blouse designed by Stephen Sprouse.

 "Dreaming" was most successful as a single in the UK, peaking at number two on the UK singles chart.
 Burke later expressed disappointment at the song's inability to reach number one in Britain unlike other Blondie singles, saying, "English audiences are notoriously fickle.
 They go off on people after a while.
 It's been done before.
 We're so spoiled by having all those number ones."

 The single was also successful in Ireland and Canada, reaching number three and number four respectively.
 In the US, it peaked at number 27 on the Billboard Hot 100, becoming Blondie's third Top 40 hit there (after "Heart of Glass" (number one) and "One Way or Another" (number 24) earlier in the year).
 Clem Burke attributed the song's relatively lower chart position to his drumming, saying, "I always say 'Dreaming' would have been a bigger hit had I not played like that.
 It was Top 40, but it was never a huge hit."

 "Dreaming" has since been featured on multiple compilation albums, such as The Best of Blondie (1981), The Complete Picture: The Very Best of Deborah Harry and Blondie (1991), Atomic: The Very Best of Blondie (1998) and Greatest Hits Deluxe Redux in 2014, for which Blondie re-recorded the song.

 In 2019, "Dreaming" was used as the opening credits theme song for the third and final season of the HBO drama The Deuce.

-In 2024, the song appeared on the soundtrack of the Palme d'Or–winning Sean Baker sex comedy film Anora.